NOAA-OWP/ngen/test/data/geopackage/README.md

 This is the only fixture with genuine topology and geometry, and the only one carrying a terminal nexus.
-It is larger than the synthetic fixtures (~650 KB vs 8–48 KB) because real divide polygons in EPSG:5070 are heavy; that is the cost of having real v4.0 data in the corpus at all.
+It is larger than the synthetic fixtures (~650 KB vs 8–48 KB) because real divide polygons in EPSG:5070 are heavy.

 The prefixed identifiers are a dense 1..203 renumbering produced by the upstream subsetter, so they carry no trace of the parent VPU numbering.